handsontable/handsontable/docs/9.0/guides/integrate-with-vue/vue-hot-column.md

 ---
-title: 'Using the `hot-column` component with Vue 2'
+title: 'Using the `hot-column` component in Vue 2'
-metaTitle: 'Using the hot-column component with Vue 2 - Guide - Handsontable Documentation'
+metaTitle: 'Using the hot-column component in Vue 2 - Guide - Handsontable Documentation'
 permalink: /9.0/vue-hot-column
 canonicalUrl: /vue-hot-column
 ---

-# Using the `hot-column` component with Vue 2
+# Using the `hot-column` component in Vue 2

 [[toc]]